 Monsteras can tolerate between 30 minutes and a couple of hours of the direct morning sun.
 This means you don't have to be scared of the sun hitting its leaves, but I wouldn't recommend it because you will have to give it more attention because since you have to keep the soil moist at all cost.

 Water you monstera Karstenianum every time the top inch of the soil is dry.
 The amount of water depends on how much light it receives, the temperature, the material of the pot, and soil composition.
+If you find difficult to know when your plant needs to be watered, you can use a soil moisture indicator.
+It will tell you instantly if the plant needs water or not while you get used to the frequency of the watering.

 If you placed your monstera in bright light but indirect light, and it's not too hot, you'll find yourself watering your monstera about once or twice a week.
 Make sure you're using a well-draining soil so it doesn't get too compact after watering a few times.